chtyim/cdap/cdap-docs/developers-manual/source/building-blocks/metadata-lineage.rst

 user |---| on different entities and objects.
 The container model of CDAP provides for the seamless aggregation of a wide variety of machine-generated metadata that is automatically associated with datasets.
-This capability allows flexibility for the developers and data scientist to innovate and build solutions on Hadoop without any responsibility for compliance and governance.
+This capability allows flexibility for the developers and data scientist to innovate and build solutions on Hadoop, while simultaneously having a lineage to maintain compliance and governance.

 .. _metadata-lineage-metadata: